DV

 Quick verdict

-QQQ (Invesco QQQ Trust), QQQM (Invesco NASDAQ 100 ETF), SCHG (Schwab U.S. Large-Cap Growth ETF), VUG (Vanguard Growth ETF) are popular dividend ETFs that take different approaches.
+QQQ (Invesco QQQ Trust), QQQM (Invesco NASDAQ 100 ETF), SCHG (Schwab U.S. Large-Cap Growth ETF), VUG (Vanguard Growth ETF) are dividend ETFs that take different approaches.

-QQQM offers the highest reported yield at 0.44%, followed by QQQ at 0.40%, VUG at 0.38%, SCHG at 0.36%.
+QQQM offers the highest reported yield at 0.48%, followed by QQQ at 0.45%, VUG at 0.43%, SCHG at 0.40%.

-VUG is the cheapest with an expense ratio of 0.03%, compared to 0.04% for SCHG and 0.15% for QQQM and 0.18% for QQQ.
+SCHG and VUG tie for the lowest expense ratio at 0.04%, compared to 0.15% for QQQM and 0.18% for QQQ.

-QQQ is the largest fund by assets ($440.3B), which generally means tighter spreads and better liquidity.
+QQQ is the largest fund by assets ($481B), which generally means tighter spreads and better liquidity.

 Deep dive